Skip to main content

 Photo credit: goodluz / 123RF Stock Photo

 Benjamin Houy is a native French speaker with a Bachelor's degree in Applied Linguistics.
-He founded French Together in 2013 after teaching French in South Korea, and is the author of "How to Learn French in a Year" and "Everyday French Idioms".
-Proficient in English, German, and Spanish, he's dedicated to making French learning accessible through innovative methods.
+He founded Copycat Cafe (formerly French Together) in 2013 after teaching French in South Korea, and is the author of "How to Learn French in a Year" and "Everyday French Idioms".
+He speaks French, English, and German, and is dedicated to making language learning accessible through practical speaking practice.